Mohith3600/Process-Enumeration----WINAPI/Readme.md

 In general the containers have very less number of processes so process enumeration helps to check the target system is in container <br>

 <br>
-Windows offeres different API's for process enumeration WTSEnumerateProcessA <br>
+Windows offeres different API's for process enumeration <br>
+WTSEnumerateProcessA <br>
 CreateToolhelp32Snapshot <br>